Powered by HomeInsurance.com (NPN: 8781838)

 How much does life insurance cost?

-The cost of life insurance depends on several factors, including your age, gender, overall health, lifestyle, the type and length of the policy and the amount of coverage you purchase.
+The cost of life insurance is calculated using several factors, including your age, gender, overall health, lifestyle, the type and length of the policy and the amount of coverage you purchase.
 The average cost of life insurance largely depends on your risk of mortality.
 This usually means that younger and healthier individuals pay lower rates.
 Typically, adult women are cheaper to insure, as well, since they tend to have a longer life expectancy than adult men, according to the Centers for Disease Control (CDC).

 Generally, life insurance companies do not report proprietary premium data (other than the total amount of premium they write in a year).
 The process of pricing life insurance involves gathering private health data; revealing average rates could mean jeopardizing the privacy of a company’s insureds.
 For example, a company with higher average life insurance rates may insure older policyholders, policyholders in poor health or a combination of the two.